Skip to content

 Martin (2005) and Rothfuss (2011) both infer that...

-If names are not included in the sentence, list citations in chronological order within brackets at the end, separated by semicolons:
+If names are not included in the sentence, list citations in chronological order within brackets at the end, separated by semicolons (if the dates are the same, put them in alphabetical order):

 Where no specific author is given, use the name of the organisation or company.
 If the organisation is known by abbreviations always give the name in full the first time their work is cited.